jtp184/taptag/README.md

 ### Encrypter

-The `Encrypter` class is a frontend for the stdlib OpenSSL library, allowing you to store you data on tags securely.
+The `Encrypter` class is a frontend for the stdlib OpenSSL library, allowing you to store your data on tags securely.

 ```ruby
 str = "Escafil Device"